amirbadr/Ryerson-Security-Incidents-Analysis/README.md

 In this project, I programmatically analyzed Security incident reports at Ryerson University. <br />
 Ryerson University security website provides daily update on nearly all the security incidents which happen near Ryerson University.
 All Ryerson students, faculty, staff and alumni receive security incident notices directly via their Ryerson email address.
 You can check the [Ryerson University Security Incidents](https://www.ryerson.ca/community-safety-security/security-incidents/list-of-security-incidents/) website.
 ### Details included in security incidents
-- times and dates of the incident;
+- times and dates of incidents
-- general location of incidents;
+- general location of incidents
-- details of the suspect; and
+- details of suspects
-- details on arrests concerning the incident,
+- details on arrests concerning incidents

 ### In this analysis we tries to answer the following questions:
 1. Where are the most dangerous locations at Ryerson University?